ItsKaa/VChat/README.md

 ```
 /remove [channel] [player]
 ```
-Remove a player from a channel,
+Remove a player from a channel.
 The owner of the channel can also be removed by an administrator.

 ```